SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 The 32-bit value returned should be between -65536 and 65535 at the extremes with the maximum 17-bit accumulation option, or, 32-times that if using raw accumulated values (-2.1 million to 2.1 million, approximately)

-Error values are negative numbers close to -2.1 billion, so it should not be challenging to valid values from errors.
+Error values are negative numbers close to -2.1 billion, so it should not be challenging to distinguish valid values from errors.

 ### analogClockSpeed(int16_t frequency = 0, uint8_t options = 0)
 The accepted options for frequency are -1 (reset ADC clock to core default (depends on part)), 0 (make no changes - just report current frequency) or a frequency, in kHz, to set the ADC clock to.
 Values between 125 and 1500 are considered valid for 0/1-series parts, up to 2000 kHZ for Dx-series, and for EA-series and 2-series parts 300-3000 with internal reference, and 300-6000 with Vdd or external reference.
 The prescaler options are discrete, not continuous, so there are a limited number of possible settings (the fastest and slowest of which are often outside the rated operating range).
 The core will choose the highest frequency which is within spec, and which does not exceed the value you requested.
 If a 1 is passed as the second argument, the validity check will be bypassed; this allows you to operate the ADC out of spec if you really want to, which may have unpredictable results.
 Microchiop documentation has provided little in the way of guidance on selecting this (or other ADC parameters) other than giving us the upper and lower bounds.

-**Regardless of what you pass it, it will return the frequency in kHz**
+**Regardless of what you pass it, it will return the frequency in kHz** as a `uint16_t`.

 The 0/1-series has prescalers in every power of two from 2 to 256, and at the extreme ends, typical operating frequencies will result in an ADC clock that is not in spec.